Research

 Four-dimensional flow cardiac magnetic resonance imaging (4D flow cMRI) provides a non-invasive, non-ionizing radiation-based diagnostic and prognostic tool to directly interrogate the in vivo hemodynamic environment.
 My lab has pioneered efforts to utilize 4D flow cMRI to quantify patient-specific wall shear stress (WSS), which is a measure of the force flowing blood exerts on the endothelial cells that line blood vessels.
 WSS has been linked to the development and progression of numerous cardiovascular diseases and thus has great potential in the clinical management of patients across a range of cardiovascular pathologies.
 Areas of focus include:

-- development of a novel approaches to quantify WSS directly from 4D flow cMRI
+• development of a novel flow-based approach to quantify WSS directly from 4D flow

 Extracellular Matrix Organization, Remodeling, and Damage in Fibrous Tissues